 ABOUT THE WASTE-TO-ENERGY PLANT

 The fuel used in the waste-to-energy plant is incinerable waste, which has been sorted at source to remove recyclable and hazardous waste fractions.
-More than 200,000 kg of unrecyclable, incinerable waste arrives at Lounais-Suomen Jätehuolto’s waste collection centres every weekday.
+More than 200,000 kg of unrecyclable, mixed waste arrives at Lounais-Suomen Jätehuolto’s waste collection centres every weekday.
+The plant also utilizes other waste in accordance with its environmental permit.

 Salon Kaukolämpö Oy is the Salo region’s district heating company, which sells and distributes the district heating generated at its plant to local households and businesses.
-In accordance with its environmental permit, the plant is dimensioned to handle a maximum of 120,000 tonnes of waste each year, which is equivalent to a heat input of 44 MW.
+In accordance with its environmental permit, the plant is dimensioned to handle a maximum of 135,000 tonnes of waste each year.
 Each year, the plant produces 180–190 GWh of district heating for locals and approximately 62 GWh of electricity for the national power grid.

 The waste-to-energy plant